-&lt;sup>17Given the nature of our shock, which hits firms trading internationally, it is not unreasonable to assume that employees working at informal firms have zero direct exposure, as informal businesses, which tend to be smaller and less productive, are unlikely to be engaged in foreign trade.
-We estimate these groups as follows: a retiree is an adult who has over 65 years of age and is not employed; a college student is an adult under 23 years of age who is not employed and who appears as a high-skilled employee after 2013; finally, an informal worker is an adult who is not employed or a student, who is between 18 and 65 years of age, who is not married to an employed worker, and who does not appear among the employed within one year of 2007-our 29% estimate is close to the 27% reported in other surveys (ILO, 2018).
+17Note that, given the nature of our shock, which hits firms trading internationally, it is not unreasonable to assume that employees working at informal firms have zero direct exposure, as informal businesses, which tend to be smaller and less productive, are unlikely to be engaged in foreign trade.
+We estimate these groups as follows: a retiree is an adult who has over 65 years of age and is not employed; a college student is an adult below 23 years of age who is not employed and who appears as a high-skilled employee before 2013; finally, an informal worker is an adult who is not employed or a student, who is between 18 and 65 years of age, who is not married to an employed worker, and who does not appear among the employed within one year of 2007-our 29% estimate is close to the 27% reported in other surveys (ILO, 2002).

-Sectors and Occupations We construct measures of exposure to the FTA at the industry level (4-digit ISIC codes), which are analogous to those presented in equation (1), but at the sector level.
-We also explore the effects of a voter's occupation on her choice in the referendum.
-To do so, we classify workers by occupation to measure the importance of skill groups; a worker is classified as "low-skill" if her occupation requires at most a high-school diploma, while a worker with an occupation that requires education or training beyond high school is labeled as "high-skill."
-This leads to 57% of workers being classified as low-skill.
-19
+Sectors We construct measures of exposure to the FTA at the industry level (4-digit ISIC codes), which are analogous to those presented in equation (1), but at the sector level.

+Occupations We also explore the effects of a voter's occupation on her choice in the referendum.
+To do so, we classify workers by occupation to measure the importance of skill groups.
+In particular, a worker is classified as "low-skill" if her occupation requires at most a high-school diploma, while a worker with an occupation that requires education or training beyond high school is labeled as "high-skill."
+Descriptions of the educational requirements of each occupation are obtained from Costa Rica's Social Security Administration.
+This leads to 57% of Costa Rican workers being classified as low-skill.

-Local Labor Markets and Import Competition Attitudes toward the FTA might be affected by local labor markets and import competition (Autor et al., 2013).
-To explore this, first, we use the 2011 Population Census to estimate commuting zones (CZ) in Costa Rica from observed flows, following Tolbert and Sizer (1996).
-To the best of our knowledge, such an exercise has not been conducted before for Costa Rica.
+Local Labor Markets and Import Competition Attitudes toward the FTA might be affected by local labor markets and import competition (Autor et al., 2013); and we construct measures to explore this possibility.
+First, we use the 2011 Population Census to estimate commuting zones (CZ) in Costa Rica from observed flows, following Tolbert and Sizer (1996).
+To the best of our knowledge, such an exercise has never before been conducted for Costa Rica.
 We report the country's map with the estimated CZs in Figure A.3.
 Second, we construct the following measures of import competition for each CZ i across j industries:

-$$\Delta ADH \, Comp_i = \sum_j \frac{L{ij}}{L_j} \frac{M_j^{US} \Delta \tau_j}{L_i} \text{ and } \Delta M \, Comp_i = \sum_j \frac{M{ij}^{US} \Delta \tau_j}{L_i},$$ (4)
+$$\Delta ADH \, Comp_i = \sum_j \frac{L{ij}}{L_j} \frac{M_j^{US} \Delta \tau_j}{L_i} \text{ and } \Delta M \, Comp_i = \sum_j \frac{M{ij}^{US} \Delta \tau_j}{L_i}, \quad (4)$$